NewForce-at-Mountwest/foundations-course/chapters/METHODS.md

   address: "123 Sesame St"
 }
 ```
-1. Go ahead and create two more objects that represent two of your friends' contact information.
+2. Create two more objects that represent two of your friends' contact information.
 1. Now give each of your three objects a method called `callCellPhone`.
 It should accept a parameter of `phoneNumber`.
 For example, my object would now look like this:
 ```js
 var jordanContactInfo = {